 Khachani (1998) argued that there has been a diversification in the economic activities of Moroccan migrants.
 In several migrant-sending communities, remittances not only enable migrants' households to construct modern houses, but also permit the purchase of agricultural land and modern agricultural equipment, the introduction of state-of-the-art stock-raising, or the establishment of non-agricultural enterprises, such as those in the tourist sector, and the setting up of commercial establishments and small and medium-size industries in food-processing and the supply of building materials (cf. Nyberg-Sørensen, 2004; cf. Bencherifa and Popp, 1990; 2000).
-Migrants have also played a role in activating the stock exchange in Casablanca and are managing parts of the privatized transportation system, such as bus services (Nyberg-Sørensen, 2004).
+Migrants are also said to have played a significant role in activating the stock exchange in Casablanca and are managing parts of the privatized transportation system, such as bus services (Nyberg-Sørensen, 2004).

-However, since most studies do not systematically compare the consumption and investment behavior of migrants and non-migrants, it is unclear to what extent the relative propensity to invest in particular sectors is higher or lower among migrant households.
+Most studies do not systematically compare the consumption and investment behaviour of migrants and non-migrant households, and it is also unclear to what extent the relative propensity to invest in particular sectors is higher or lower among migrant households.
 Nevertheless, on the basis of prior research, some tentative hypotheses can be drawn up, which need further verification.